Barcelona

 He will leave the City Council before the end of the year, once the group has been able to restructure itself.

-Sanz, who gathered her group colleagues this morning to inform them of her decision, gave no clues about what plans she has once she leaves politics, but explained that she is "absolutely convinced" that it is the right time to leave.
-"14 years in the City Council and more than 20 in political activism must give way to a time to take care of myself, heal wounds, and begin to pave a new path that I want to walk little by little," explained the current leader of BComú in the council.
+Sanz, who gathered her group colleagues this Monday morning to announce her decision, gave no clues about what plans she has once she leaves politics, but explained that she is "absolutely convinced" that it is the right time to leave.
+"Fourteen years in the City Council and more than twenty in political activism must give way to a time to take care of myself, heal wounds, and begin to pave a new path that I want to walk little by little," explained the current leader of BComú in the council.

 Cargando